Ben Shelton's Success and Achievements in Timeline

 In January 2023, Ben Shelton reached the quarterfinals of the Australian Open, which was only his second major tournament.

-On September 11, 2023, Ben Shelton reached the top 20 in the rankings at world No. 19 after making it to his first Grand Slam semifinal at the 2023 US Open.
+On September 11, 2023, Ben Shelton reached the top 20 in the rankings at world No. 19 as a result of making it to his first Grand Slam semifinal at the 2023 US Open.

-On April 8, 2024, Ben Shelton reached a new career-high singles ranking of world No. 14 after his performance at the U.S. Men's Clay Court Championships.
+On April 8, 2024, Ben Shelton reached a new career-high singles ranking of world No. 14 after winning his second career title at the U.S. Clay Court Championships.

 April 15, 2024: American No. 1 Player